This section highlights FDA-related milestones and regulatory updates for drugs developed by MeiraGTx (MGTX).

 Read Announcement

-rAAV8.hRKp.AIPL1 - FDA Regulatory Timeline and Events
+RAAV8.hRKp.AIPL1 FDA Regulatory Events

-rAAV8.hRKp.AIPL1 is a drug developed by MeiraGTx for the following indication: For the Treatment of Leber Congenital Amaurosis 4 (LCA4) Retinal Dystrophy.
+RAAV8.hRKp.AIPL1 is a drug developed by MeiraGTx for the following indication: For the Treatment of Leber Congenital Amaurosis 4 (LCA4) Retinal Dystrophy.

 This drug is under review by the U.S. Food and Drug Administration (FDA).